inniyah/quaketoogre/readme.txt

 QuakeToOgre [config file]

-With 'configfile' being the name of a valid configuration XML file (more on that later).
+With 'config file' being the name of a valid configuration XML file (more on that later).
 The resulting mesh XML file can be converted to a binary Ogre mesh using the standard 'OgreXmlConverter' tool, with the usual options (generate edge lists, compute tangent vectors, etc).